-However, with the help of LNURL-pay, the process can be reversed.
+With the help of LNURL-Pay the process is reversed.

-It is not the payee that bills an invoice, but the payer who sends the recipient a request to create an invoice.
+The payee does not issue an invoice, but the payer sends the payee a request to issue an invoice.

-If your node is running on a phone or behind a firewall, there is no public IP address, so another node cannot connect directly.
-However, this is necessary if someone wants to open a channel to you.
-This can be solved by opening a channel beforehand.
+If the own node is running on a phone or behind a firewall, there is no public IP address and thus another node cannot connect directly.
+But this is necessary if someone wants to open a channel to you.
+This can be solved by opening a channel yourself beforehand.

-Per lnurl-channel automates this process.
+Per lnurl-channel this process is automated.
 You scan a QR code, then your wallet automatically connects to the node and waits for the node to open a channel to you.

 Lightning Wallets with LNURL support

-The following Lightning Wallets support LNURL or LNURL features
+The following Lightning Wallets support LNURL or functions of LNURL